- Clinical science

 - Accumulation of glycosaminoglycans and hyaluronic acid within the reticular layer of the dermis → myxedema

 - Symptoms of hyperprolactinemia

 - Further symptoms

-Older patients may not display typical symptoms of hypothyroidism.
-Instead, they may appear to suffer from dementia or depression!
+Older patients may not have typical symptoms of hypothyroidism.
+Instead, they may appear to have dementia or depression!

-- Cretinism; : impaired development; of the brain and skeleton, resulting in skeletal abnormalities; and intellectual disabilities
+- Congenital iodine deficiency syndrome; : impaired development of the brain and skeleton, resulting in skeletal abnormalities (e.g., short stature and delayed fontanelle closure) and intellectual disabilities

-Most children with congenital hypothyroidism do not display symptoms at the time of birth, as the placenta supplies the fetus with maternal thyroid hormone → neonatal screening is vital even if children are asymptomatic!
+Most children with congenital hypothyroidism do not have symptoms at the time of birth because the placenta supplies the fetus with maternal thyroid hormone.
+For this reason, neonatal screening is vital even if children are asymptomatic!
 Irreversible intellectual disabilities can be avoided through early initiation of adequate therapy!

 Overview of changes in hormone levels